Sonoma County Office of Education’s 21st Year Promoting Student Thinking & Innovation with Robots

 The objective of this contest is to race your robot on a track that is 16 feet long and beat your opponent to the finish line.
-This year’s drag racing competition is open to grade 4 & 5 students only.
+This competition is open to 4th & 5th grade students only.

 Free Form | Free Form Rules (pdf)

-This year’s Free Form event challenges teams to explore the idea of our robotics “20 year anniversary celebration” with bonus points added for creating a routine or story on this theme.
+This year’s Free Form event has the theme of “Transportation Innovation.”
+Teams are invited to explore ideas such as autonomous vehicles, traffic management, or innovative public transportation creating a routine or story for bonus points.
 Entries will be judged on the robot’s ability to follow action scripts, difficulty of tasks, and adherence to the theme.
 Participants may choose to enter the Beginning or Advanced competition categories in this event.

 Off Road Racing | Off Road Racing Rules (pdf)